homewardgamer/CollegeTimeTableMaker/README.md

 - Lesson specification at a particular time.
 - Generate random colors for a given subject for a college for visual appeal as one generates a timetable.
 - Accommodate all days of the week to fit any college's routine.
-- Specify the routine of a particular teacher to generate a timetable fitting his/her schedule.
+- Specify the routine of a particular faculty to generate a timetable fitting his/her schedule.
 - Check if a college can generate its own timetable and reports on its errors in case of any.
 - Flexibility - One can specify how long a given group of a college should start or stop their daily sessions.